totaljs/lesscode/readme.md

 - Total.js `v5`
 - Node.js `+v19`

+## Good to know

+- FlowStream files must be generated manually and stored in `/databases/flowstreams/{name|id}.flow`
+- FlowStream identifier is taken from the filename.
+E.g., `registration.flow`, identifier is `registration`
+- How to edit FlowStream?
+Visit <http://127.0.0.1:8000/flowstreams/?token=YOUR_TOKEN_GENERATED_BY_THE_APP>
+- FlowStreams are part of the main thread (Flow worker is disabled)

 ## Installation

 The app will show you access to the Flow editor in the terminal/command-line output.